 Exemptions for Farms and Family Owned Businesses

 The Pennsylvania legislature also has exemptions for certain kinds of properties.
 Farms are exempt from the inheritance tax, as long as the land is inherited by the immediate family and the land continues to be used for agriculture for the future 7 years.
-Recently, the Pennsylvania legislature has also exempted family owned businesses if certain requirements are met.
+Recently, the Pennsylvania legislature has also exempted family-owned businesses if certain requirements are met.
 As laws keep changing and evolving, it is important to consult with an experienced estate attorney.
+Many people wonder whether you can take on a loss can be taken on an inherited trust, they should visit sjclawlib.org for more information.

 The Pennsylvania inheritance tax return is a complex document requiring in-depth information and schedules where the transferor’s property and liabilities are listed.
 In addition, different tax rates apply to different beneficiaries.
 Therefore, it is imperative that you have an experienced estate attorney ready to guide and support you throughout the procedure.